-I am a neuroscientist interested in the fundamental principles of brain function and the neural basis of visual and spatial perception.
-I also have a keen interest in developing novel methods and technologies to address these questions.
 I obtained my B.S. in Biosciences from the University of Heidelberg in 2014.
 I then pursued a Ph.D. through the International Max Planck Research School for Neural Circuits at the Ernst Strüngmann Institute for Neuroscience in Frankfurt, where I studied the visual cortex of marmosets using multi-area recordings and optogenetics.
-My current research at the Salk Institute focuses on coordinate transformations, object representations, and laminar neural dynamics using large-scale Neuropixels recordings in the marmoset cortex.
+During my postdoc time at the Salk Institute in La Jolla, I worked on coordinate transformations and laminar neural dynamics using large-scale Neuropixels recordings in marmosets.

 Recent Work